Software Asset Management Best Practices

 • Report any over and under licensed software

-Software companies conduct regular compliance audits, which can be costly, disruptive and time consuming for the targeted company.
-In many cases, the software vendors aggressively conduct the audits and treat them as a revenue generating exercise.
-If a company is found to be out of compliance, it must purchase additional licenses and pay damages.
 A SAM program can mitigate the impact and cost of an audit.
-Ideally, the accuracy of the reports generated by the SAM solution in use is certified by one of the major software auditing agencies (e.g., SIIA, BSA).
-In that case, the company can run the requested reports, submit those reports to the software vendor and the issue will be quickly resolved.
+Ideally, the accuracy of the reports generated by the chosen SAM solution is certified by one of the major software auditing agencies (e.g., SIIA, BSA).
+That being the case, the company can run the requested reports, submit those reports to the software vendor, and the issue will be quickly resolved.

-In the absence of a SAM tool, the targeted company should research a SAM vendor, or contact its large account reseller (LAR), that will provide SAM as a service.
-Such a service would normally be provided via the cloud, and no installation would be needed on the company's premises.
-SAM, as a service, should rely on an agentless system to facilitate initiation of the program to minimize any disruption to the target company's operations.
+If no SAM tool is in place, the targeted company should research a SAM vendor or contact its large account reseller (LAR), who will provide SAM as a service.
+Such a service would normally be provided via the cloud; no on-site installation would be required.

 SAM and the Cloud

-Cloud computing has changed the entire landscape of corporate computing, but it has not eliminated the need for firms to manage, measure and monitor their cloud-based software assets.
-Software-as-a-Service (SaaS) assets must be counted and reconciled just as on-premises must be managed.
+Software-as-a-Service (SaaS) assets must be counted and reconciled just as on-premises assets must be managed.
 Measuring and accounting for cloud assets is becoming even more critical as major software providers are moving to cloud-based products.
-Microsoft's Windows 10, Office 365 and Adobe's entire suite of products are prime examples.
-It is critical that a firm utilize a single resource to analyze its software asset information.

-Most companies utilize multiple cloud providers in the form of both SaaS products and cloud servers.
+Most companies use multiple cloud providers in the form of both SaaS products and cloud servers.
 Managing all those assets involves discovery and API integration, plus numerous reporting, and tracking resources.
-Ideally, the SAM tool selected has the capability to manage both cloud-based and on-premises software assets, bringing them into the same database.
-This provides a single, unified, and holistic view of all of a firm's assets in one single solution.
-Such an approach provides several benefits:

 • Cloud assets and "behind-the-firewall" assets are incorporated into a single ITAM database and can be analyzed, measured, and reconciled using one application